hungersoft/magento2-image-clean/README.md

 ## Support

-Magento 2 Product Image Cleaner extension is provided for free by Hungersoft.
+Magento 2 Facebook Comments extension is provided for free by Hungersoft.
 Feel free to contact Hungersoft at support@hungersoft.com if you are facing any issues with this extension.
 Reviews, suggestions and feedback will be greatly appreciated.